Call for Proposals

 Please note: Presenters who need a laptop or tablet for their forum, roundtable discussion, or poster session are required to bring their own.
 The League does not provide this equipment or associated adapters.

 Forums are traditional one-hour breakout sessions that form the core of conference offerings.
-Forums are intended for an audience of approximately 50 people, and a maximum of three speakers is recommended.
+Forums are intended for an audience of approximately 50 people.
 Presenters are expected to use active learning techniques to engage audiences, to distribute materials, and to respond to follow-up requests for more information.
 Lecture-only presentations are strongly discouraged.

 Sample Forum Descriptions